TomParadise/Year1Portfolio/about.md

 <img class="col one right" src="{{ site.baseurl }}/img/profile_1.jpg">

 Currently studying Games Technology at UWE Bristol.
-Previously took Computing, Mathematics, and Bristol at A level.
+Previously took Computing, Mathematics, and Physics at A level.

 So, this might be a good place to list a shorthand CV, or even provide a download to one.
 Plenty of plugins do this.
 Some even generate HTML into a PDF preformatted CV.
 Alternatively, you may want to link to linkedin instead.